Africane/Flutter-Apps/calculator/README.md

 # calculator

-This is a simple calculator that performs all the basic mathematical functions
+This is a simple calculator that performs all the basic mathematical functions.
+See app_screenshots directory to see how the app looks